 These Oven Fries are easy to make and deliver satisfaction when the fry craving hits.
 The two types of "aioli" - a.k.a cheater's aioli - make for the perfect dipping sauces.

-The process to make these oven fries is simple and a healthier alternative to frying.
+The process of making these baked oven fries is simple and a healthier alternative to frying.
 It is important to have evenly cut potatoes, so they cook evenly.
-The cut is a 1/4 in thick wedge.
-I used (7) red potatoes because that is what I has on hand.
+The cut is a ¼ in thick wedge.
+I used (5) full-size red potatoes because that is what I has on hand.
 However, (4) russet potatoes would work great and taste a little closer to a classic fry taste.